abdmmar/node-passport-login/README.md

 # node-passport-login

-Using NodeJS, Express, and Passport to Login
+Using NodeJS, Express, EJS and Passport.js to Register and Login